 The HCW four-year program is contingent upon the completion of the preparatory courses (Mechina).
 The Mechina is operated by the Bar Ilan University, an accredited university in Tel Aviv.
 The curriculum of the Mechina courses are monitored and designed to fit the Haredi spiritual values and practices.

 Child Care The average MCY student is married and will have two babies in the course of her four years of study.
 In order to provide the mothers with easy accommodation during their school hours, lectures are conducted just down the hall from a pair of classrooms transformed into a nursery for the students’ babies.
-The nursery provides a safe environment for their infants and enable the mothers a peace of mind while they study.
+The nursery provides a safe environment for their infants and enable the mothers peace of mind while they study.
 The nursery is subsidized by the college and a symbolic charge is collected for this service (MCY, 2011).

 Addressing Haredi Social problems